efeslab/ispy-ripple/README.md

 done
 ```

+We also provide a virtualbox image where HHVM workloads are pre-installed and set up to run.
+Please download the VMDK file from [here](https://drive.google.com/file/d/1pP85BDT7wm4--o6NUMMwBqBej6CFKBso/view?usp=sharing).
+For instructions on how to import VMDK files, see this (blog)[https://medium.com/riow/how-to-open-a-vmdk-file-in-virtualbox-e1f711deacc4].
+The oss-performance benchmarks are in a folder of the same name that you can cd into right from `~`.
+You'll have to run the one line shell command from time_wait.md before you get started running benchmarks (if you don't it will tell you to do so).
+Also, the first run of a benchmark on a given startup will want to login to mysql to set things up- the credentials are `root` and `root`.
+So, to run the wordpress benchmark, for example, you would boot up the machine, cd into `oss-performance`, `cat time_wait.md` to figure out the one-liner shell command to run, then run `hhvm perf.php --wordpress --hhvm=$(which hhvm)`.

 Three DaCapo applications (Cassandra, Kafka, Tomcat): http://dacapobench.org

 Once you have installed jvm (we used GraalVM, installation guide, https://www.graalvm.org/docs/getting-started-with-graalvm/linux/) and dacapo (We download download the file from https://sourceforge.net/projects/dacapobench/files/evaluation/dacapo-evaluation-git%2B309e1fa-java8.jar/download), you can run the benchmarks using the following commands: